A fingertip cut is one of the most common types of wounds.

 Many medical supply manufacturers make gauze finger bandages.
 These gauze bandages usually come with an applicator, since applying a bandage to an injured finger can be tough to do on your own.

-You’ll need to cut the gauze to ensure that it will fit comfortably over the injured finger.
+First of all, you’ll need to cut the gauze to ensure that it will fit comfortably over the injured finger.
 It is usually about two and a half times the length of the finger.
 Then, take the gauze bandage and place it on the applicator.
 Hold the applicator and bandage over the injured finger.
 You should aim the open end of the applicator at the base of your finger.

 What to Do When You Cut Your Fingertip

-Don’t grab a bandage at the first sign of a cut fingertip.
+First of all, don’t grab a bandage at the first sign of a cut fingertip.
 You need to assess how deep the cut is and try to stop the bleeding.
 Run your fingertip under cold water from your bathroom faucet to stop the bleeding.
 The cold water will help contract blood vessels, which helps stem the bleeding.

 Apply Pressure First